Nuvolect/DeepDive-Android/docs/keystore_ssl_certificate.md

 hosted on Android, it does not have a domain name and it uses a dynamic IP address assigned by the associated WiFi router.

-## Implementation and Testing Details
+## Diagnostic code removed from WebService.java

 For testing, a keystore.bks file can be loaded into Assets.
 This code will copy the file from Assets to the root that can be access from Finder.